CharmaineNtimana/alx-zero_day/README.md

-I am a software Engeneer
+I am a software Engineer